claradragu/Twitter_X_sentiment_analysis/README.md

 ## Data Collection

-Initial Scraper Attempt: The project initially attempted to scrape Twitter data directly from the Twitter API.
+**Initial Scraper Attempt**: The project initially attempted to scrape Twitter data directly from the Twitter API.
 However, due to limitations in the Twitter API, this approach was not successful.

-Kaggle Dataset: To overcome the data collection challenges, the project used a Kaggle dataset containing 1.6 million tweets.
+**Kaggle Dataset**: To overcome the data collection challenges, the project used a Kaggle dataset containing 1.6 million tweets.
 This dataset served as the primary data source for the sentiment analysis.

 ## Key Features

-Data Preprocessing: The project includes data preprocessing steps to clean and prepare the Twitter data for analysis.
+**Data Preprocessing**: The project includes data preprocessing steps to clean and prepare the Twitter data for analysis.
 It involves tasks such as lowercasing, tokenization, stop word removal, punctuation removal, and stemming.

-Machine Learning Models: The sentiment analysis employs machine learning models, including Logistic Regression, Naive Bayes, K-Nearest Neighbors (KNN), and Support Vector Classification (SVC) to predict sentiment labels (positive or negative) based on the processed text.
+**Machine Learning Models**: The sentiment analysis employs machine learning models, including Logistic Regression, Naive Bayes, K-Nearest Neighbors (KNN), and Support Vector Classification (SVC) to predict sentiment labels (positive or negative) based on the processed text.

-Visualization: The project uses Matplotlib and Seaborn for data visualization.
+**Visualization**: The project uses Matplotlib and Seaborn for data visualization.
 It includes visualizations for confusion matrices and model accuracies.

-Dataset: The project uses a Twitter dataset with sentiment labels (0 for negative and 4 for positive) and tweet text.
+**Dataset**: The project uses a Twitter dataset with sentiment labels (0 for negative and 4 for positive) and tweet text.
 Getting Started

 ## To get started with this project, follow these steps: